surifirstpin/biplus_documentation/docs/Dashboard.md

    -   **Test Lookup**  to test the lookup.

-   -   **Multiple Selections**  enables refers to selection of list of multiple data.
+   -   **Multiple Selections**  enables the selection of list of multiple data.

 ## Dependency Filters